makersacademy/airport_challenge/README.md

 ## Client Request
-Software which can control the flow of planes at an airport.
-The planes can land and take off providing it is not stormyin which case no planes can land or take off.
+The client is an air traffic controller in a busy airport with planes taking off and landing they require software which can keep track of this activity.
+Planes can only take off or land if the weather permits it.
+Stormy weather will result in grounded flights and delayed arrivals.

 ## How to Use
 Create new airports with Airport.new